Hardwood Floor Acclimation: When Can You Install?

 With both analog and digital options, Wagner Meters’ wood moisture meters accurately measure the MC in hardwoods, softwoods and even exotic wood species with certain models.

-Assessors can use the MMC220 Extended Range Moisture Meter for all wood species used for wood flooring and woodworking applications.
+Assessors can use the Orion 930 Dual Depth Wood Moisture Meter for all wood species used for wood flooring and woodworking applications including engineered flooring products and bamboo.

 For every stage of wood floor installation and use, a wood moisture meter will help you successfully manage the wood’s MC for the life of the floor.